casz92/kdb/README.md

 >Tested exclusively on Linux x86_64 systems (Ubuntu 22.04.3 LTS)

->Note: This library is under active development and evolving rapidly, with the goal of reaching a stable release at version v0.2.0.
+> Note: This library is under active development and evolving rapidly, with the goal of reaching a stable release at version v0.2.0.
 Contributions, testing, and feedback are welcome as the project matures toward production readiness

+> ⚠️ **Build requirement**: Compiling RocksDB requires **CMake version 3.4 or higher**.
+Please ensure it is installed and available in your system path.

 ## Installation